-- Tell your sureties (if you have any) the court date so that they can come to court. - Tell the person giving you accommodation the court date so that they can come to court. - Tell anyone else who is supporting your application the hearing date if they want to be present at the hearing. - Check that an interpreter will be available (if you have requested an interpreter on your bail form) by telephoning the IAC.
+- Tell your financial supporters (if you have any) the court date so that they can come to court. - Tell the person giving you accommodation the court date so that they can come to court. - Tell anyone else who is supporting your application the hearing date if they want to be present at the hearing. - Check that an interpreter will be available (if you have requested an interpreter on your bail form) by telephoning the IAC.

-- Gather all the documents you need for your hearing. - Here is a list of documents you may need for court: - A copy of your bail application form. - A copy of the statement you have prepared. - The bail summary (see below). - Your surety needs to bring their original passport (not copies) or identity document. - Your surety's bank statements for the past 3 months. - Your surety's proof of income like wage slips or benefits letters for the past 3 months. - Your accommodation provider needs to bring proof that he or she owns the property.
+- Gather all the documents you need for your hearing. - Here is a list of documents you may need for court: - A copy of your bail application form. - A copy of the statement you have prepared. - The bail summary (see below). - Your financial supporters need to bring their original passport (not copies) or identity document. - Your financial supporters' bank statements for the past 3 months. - Your financial supporters' proof of income like wage slips or benefits letters for the past 3 months. - Your accommodation provider should bring proof that he or she owns the property.
 A mortgage statement is normally enough.
-If your accommodation provider is renting a property they will need a letter from the landlord giving you permission to stay at the property (or show their tenancy agreement if this allows them to have people to stay in the property).
-You can't stay with someone who is living in Home Office asylum support accommodation unless they are a member of your immediate family. - Any other documents which you think will help you.
-These could include requests for Temporary Admission or requests to see your monthly review forms (IS151F forms) where you have received no reply; documents to show that you have a medical condition; documents to show that you have co-operated with the travel documentation process but have not been given travel documents.
+If your accommodation provider is renting a property it may help if they have a letter from the landlord giving you permission to stay at the property (or they can show their tenancy agreement if this allows them to have people to stay in the property).
+You can't stay with someone who is living in Home Office asylum support accommodation unless they are a member of your immediate family. - If you are unable to provide proof that the accommodation provider can have you stay in their home, you can also point out there is no evidence to show that you cannot stay at your accommodation provider's home; or that you can be granted bail with the condition that you will make the necessary available to the tribunal and/or the Home Office. - Any other documents which you think will help you.
+These could include requests for Home Office bail or requests to see your monthly review forms (IS151F forms) where you have received no reply; documents to show that you have a medical condition; documents to show that you have co-operated with the travel documentation process but have not been given travel documents.